verbb/events/docs/template-guides/single-event.md

 </select>
 ```

-In addition, the check for `event.isAvailable` checks whether all tickets are sold out (or unavailable), and if so, will show a 'Sold Out' notice, that no tickets for this event are available.
+In addition, the check for `event.getIsAvailable()` checks whether all tickets are sold out (or unavailable), and if so, will show a 'Sold Out' notice, that no tickets for this event are available.

 ## Adding tickets to your cart
 Adding a ticket to your cart works in very much the same way as [Craft Commerce](https://docs.craftcms.com/commerce/v3/adding-to-and-updating-the-cart.html):